 Amsterdam makes this list for being unique, and one of the most well preserved Olympic cities.
 88 years later, Amsterdam’s Olympic Stadium can still be toured and still hosts sporting events.
 There’s also so many beautiful places to visit on short day trips from Amsterdam.

 French people spend more money on food than any other European nationality.
 So Paris is wonderful for foodies, as long as you research and avoid tourist traps.
 Paris is also one of the world’s best cities for art and architecture.
-While we haven’t visited Paris in a long time, it was a city we both enjoyed when we first backpacked Europe.

 Greece is the birthplace of the Olympics and Athens, hosts of the 1896 and 2004 Olympics, is the oldest capital in Europe.
 We’ve previously written on why Athens can still make a case for being the best city in Europe to visit.
 Asides from Rome, no other European capital can compete with Athens in terms of ancient archaeological sites.
 And the impressive acropolis is the western world’s most important archaeological site, as it was the birthplace of democracy.

 Athens is one of the few European capitals where you can take a short tram ride to the beach.
 And while modern Athens is sometimes criticized for being a sprawling concrete jungle, the scenic vistas of the city and sea from mountains in and around Athens are breathtaking.
 It’s also one of Europe’s best cities for food, whether you’re a meat lover or vegetarian.
+Read our article on the best hotels in Athens for all travel budgets!

 For Olympics fans, Athens’ Panethanaic Stadium is a must.
 This was the stadium that hosted the first modern Olympics in 1896, and also hosted events in 2004.
 It’s also where the Olympic flame is first lit for every Olympiad, whether summer, winter or youth.